 AVLF taps the enthusiasm and commitment of volunteer legal professionals to provide free legal services to low-income families where no other resources exist.

-Legal assistance is an important step in ensuring the safety of domestic violence survivors and their children and helping them reclaim control of their lives.
-For many domestic violence survivors, the need for legal representation is particularly acute because many abusers continue to use their abuse tactics in the very courtrooms where survivors go to seek relief.
+Stand with a survivor of intimate partner abuse.
+Legal assistance is an important step in ensuring a survivor’s sustainable independence.
+You can help survivors reclaim control of their lives.
+For many survivors, the need for legal representation is particularly acute because abusers continue to use their abuse tactics in the very courtrooms where survivors go to seek relief.

 AVLF’s Eviction Defense Program, managed in partnership with the Atlanta Legal Aid Society and currently sponsored by the law firms of Troutman Sanders, King & Spalding, Seyfarth Shaw, and Baker Donelson, has been leveling the playing field for low-income tenants in eviction court for over a decade by providing volunteer attorneys to eligible clients with meritorious defenses or counterclaims.